pywbem/pywbem/docs/mockwbemserver.rst

 Overview
 --------

-The pywbem package contains the ``pywbem_mock`` subpackage which provides mock WBEM server support that enables using the pywbem library without a WBEM server.
-This subpackage is useful for testing the pywbem library itself as well as for the development and testing of Python programs that use the pywbem library.
+The 'pywbem_mock' module of pywbem provides a mock WBEM server that enables using the pywbem client library without a real WBEM server.
+This module is useful for testing the pywbem client library itself as well as for the development and testing of Python programs that use the pywbem client library.

-pywbem_mock  contains the :class:`pywbem_mock.FakedWBEMConnection`
+The 'pywbem_mock' module contains the :class:`pywbem_mock.FakedWBEMConnection`
 class that establishes a *faked connection*.
 That class is a subclass of :class:`pywbem.WBEMConnection` and replaces its internal methods that use HTTP/HTTPS to communicate with a WBEM server with methods that communicate with  an in-process in-memory repository of CIM objects (the *mock repository*).

-:class:`~pywbem_mock.FakedWBEMConnection` acts as both the client API and a in-process fake WBEM server.
+:class:`~pywbem_mock.FakedWBEMConnection` acts as both the client API and an in-process fake WBEM server.
 It includes methods to establish, configure, and visualize this fake WBEM server.
-As a result, the operation methods of :class:`~pywbem_mock.FakedWBEMConnection` are those inherited from :class:`~pywbem.WBEMConnection`, so they have exactly the same input parameters, output parameters, return values, and even most of the raised exceptions, as when invoked on a :class:`~pywbem.WBEMConnection` object against a WBEM server.
+As a result, the operation methods of :class:`~pywbem_mock.FakedWBEMConnection` are those inherited from :class:`~pywbem.WBEMConnection`, so they have exactly the same input parameters, output parameters, return values, and even most of the raised exceptions, as when invoked on a :class:`~pywbem.WBEMConnection` object against a real WBEM server.

 Each :class:`~pywbem_mock.FakedWBEMConnection` object creates its own mock repository that contains the same kinds of CIM objects a WBEM